Close

 Requirement Location

-At least 215 lux (20-foot candles) (1) At a surface where food is provided for consumer self-service such as buffets and salad bars or where fresh produce or packaged foods are sold or offered for consumption,
+At least 215 lux (20-foot candles) (1) At a surface where food is provided for consumer self-service such as buffets and salad bars, or where fresh produce or packaged foods are sold or offered for consumption.
+(2) Inside equipment such as reach-in and under-counter refrigerators.
+(3) At a distance of 75 cm (30 inches) above the floor in areas used for handwashing, warewashing, equipment and utensil storage, and in toilet rooms.

 At least 540 lux (50-foot candles) At a surface where a food employee is working with food or working with utensils or equipment such as knives, slicers, grinders, or saws where employee safety is a factor.